sumaliJayasinghe/HealthReport/README.md

 # HealthReport

 HealthReport is server application which provide RESTful API which communucate client application and backend database.
-This is build with Node JS, Express AND Sequelize.
+This is build with Node JS, Express AND MySQL using Sequelize ORM.

 # Steps
 1. run "npm install"